-Sonia Grego, an associate research professor of electrical and computer engineering, had been working on a smart toilet technology with fellow research professor Brian Stoner and colleagues for a few years
+Sonia Grego, an associate research professor of electrical and computer engineering, had been working on a smart toilet technology with fellow research professor Brian Stoner and colleagues for a few years approached them with interest in licensing the technology.

 "Love it or hate it, it is a reality that you can have the most impactful scientific results in history, but if you do not message that well and get it to the right audience and put it together in the right fashion, it will have minimal impact."